How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series: Discussion

-Detection performance comparison of TOF and LOF on different simulated datasets highlighted the conceptual difference between the traditional outliers and the unique events as well.
-LOF detected classic outliers based on the drop in the local density, therefore it detected those anomalies well, which generated low density sets in the state space.
-The short segment of tent map within a logistic map background and the higher frequency beating of tachycardia within the background of the normal heart rhythm generated such low density sets.
-However, depending on the parameters, linear segment anomalies can form higher, lower or equal density sets compared to the background.
-In our simulations the linear anomaly formed similar density sets to the logistic background and much higher density states than the random walk background, which made them invisible for the LOF.
+Detection performance comparison of TOF, LOF and discord on different simulated datasets highlighted the conceptual difference between the traditional outliers and the unique events as well.
 As our simulations showed, TOF with the same parameter settings was able to find both higher and lower density anomalies, based on the sole property that they were unique events.
-As a striking difference to the outlier concept, in the case of the detrended random walk dataset with linear anomaly, the anomalous points not only formed a higher density set, but were located right in the center of the normal data distribution.
-In our tests, TOF showed good precision and recall on simulated dynamical and stochastic anomaly datasets, as well as on simulated ECG time series.
 The algorithm has very low false detection rate, but not all the outlier points were found or not all the points of the event were unique.
 As an example, QRS waves of ECG simulations do not appear to be different from normal waves, hence the algorithms did not find them.

-It was also shown in the simulations with multiple events that TOF only detects unique events or unicorns.
-However when two outliers were so close to each other that the elapsed time was in the same order of magnitude as the threshold event length, then TOF identified both events as outliers, since the two events formed one longer one.
-On the contrary, when the elapsed time between outlier segments is much greater than the threshold event length, TOF detected none of the events.
-In this latter case, ROC AUC values were much smaller than by-chance meaning, that TOF score during the events was higher than average score over the whole time period.
+\soma{Of course our aim was not to compete with those specific algorithms that have been developed to detect sleep apnea events from ECG signal \cite{Sharma16}.
+Most of the methods extract and classify specific features of the R-R interval series called heart rate variability (HRV).
+It was shown, that sympathetic activation during apnea episodes leaves its mark on HRV \cite{Penzel03}, its spectral components, sample entropy \cite{AlAngari07} or correlation dimension \cite{Bock98}.
+Song et al.\cite{Song16} used discriminative Markov-chain models to classify HRV signals and reached $97\%$ precision for per-recording classification.}